wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 mn-signing-key=<64-hex-chars>
 ```

-The daemon derives the public key from the private key at startup, looks up the matching masternode registration on-chain, and starts `MasternodeSigner` background threads for ChainLock and InstantSend signing.
+The daemon derives the public key from the private key at startup, looks up the matching masternode registration on-chain, and starts `MasternodeSigner` background threads for ChainLock, InstantSend signing, and (optionally) automated heartbeat.

 ### MasternodeSigner

-`MasternodeSigner` runs two background threads:
+`MasternodeSigner` runs up to three background threads:

 1. **ChainLock loop** — Monitors new blocks.
 For each new block tip, checks whether this masternode is in the 20-node quorum (selected deterministically from the active set using the block hash as seed).
 If in quorum, signs a `CLV1` vote and broadcasts it via P2P.

 2. **InstantSend loop** — Monitors the transaction mempool.
 For each qualifying transaction (≤ 10 inputs), checks whether this masternode is in the 10-node quorum (selected using the tx hash as seed).
 If in quorum, signs an `ISV1` vote and broadcasts it via P2P.

+3. **Heartbeat loop** *(requires `--mn-payout-key`)* — Monitors new blocks.
+Every `MASTERNODE_HEARTBEAT_MIN_BLOCK_INTERVAL` (5) blocks, if the masternode is Active, builds and submits a zero-input heartbeat transaction signed with the payout private key.
+The transaction bypasses normal fee/PoW validation; signature and rate-limit checks ensure only legitimate operators can submit.

 If `--mn-signing-key` is not provided, `MasternodeSigner` does not start.
-The node still syncs and validates ChainLock / InstantSend data received from peers, but does not actively vote.
+If `--mn-payout-key` is not provided, the heartbeat loop does not run (the node participates in quorums but does not auto-heartbeat).

 ---